TabordaG/TabordaG/README.md

 ### 🧔🏽 Gabriel H Taborda Moreira
 - 📱 Flutter developer.
-- 🤖 Control and Automation Engineering Undergraduate Student.
+- 🤖 Control and Automation Engineer.
-- 🔧 Currently interning at Recoopsol with mobile development.
+- 🔧 Currently interning at Osíris Agtech with mobile development.
 - 🌎 Looking for opportunities and great projects.